jonnor/machinehearing/SimulaBI2022/notes.md

 adapting it for use in commercial buildings

+# Engagement

+## Questions to audience

+- Has anyone here experienced being at school and some part of the building did not work?
+Maybe the heating was broken, and it was too cold?
+Or the air ventilation broke, and you got really tired?
+How quickly was it fixed?

+- Why do they put all the equipment into these small rooms?

+Re ventilation system
+- What are some things that could go wrong here?
+Failure Mode Effect Analysis (FMEA)

+- Re breakdown maintenance.
+Does this seem like a good strategy?
+What are the consequences?
+What could be a better way to decide when to do maintenance?

+- What are the problems with doing maintance not often enough?

+- What are the problem with doing maintenance too often?

+- Supervised vs unsupervised learning?
+Labeled data versus non-labeled data. "ground truth"

 ## Where we are going

 10 years
 10 million buildings
 Year 1.

 Company like AirThings